Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Introduction

 \begin{corollary} [Learning Lower Bound] There is an absolute constant $c > 0$ such that for every $\eps \leq c$, every sample-based uniform-distribution learning algorithm for $k$-monotone functions $f\colon \{0,1\}^d \to [r]$ has sample complexity

 \end{corollary}

 On the upper bound side, a relatively straightforward argument extends the learning algorithm of \cite{BlaisCOST15} for Boolean $k$-monotone functions, to $k$-monotone functions with image size at most $r$.
 We give a short proof in \Cref{sec:UB-hypercube-proof}.
-This shows that our lower bounds in \Cref{thm:LB_2sided_samples_rk} and \Cref{cor:LB_learning} are tight.
+This shows that our lower bounds in \Cref{thm:LB_2sided_samples_rk} and \Cref{cor:LB_learning} are tight up to a factor of $\log d$ in the exponent.

 \begin{theorem} [Learning Upper Bound for Hypercubes] There is a uniform-distribution learning algorithm for $k$-monotone functions $f \colon \{0,1\}^d \to [r]$ which achieves error at most $\eps$ with time and sample complexity